 Find an LGBTQ-friendly agency to conduct your home study

 There are still families in many parts of the country who struggle to find LGBTQ-affirming and inclusive practices; sometimes families find themselves working with an agency or social worker who is overtly homophobic or simply ignorant of how to appropriately address the unique aspects of being same-sex parents or a single gay parent.
 When contacting an agency, ask for references and inquire if the organization has experience and success working with the LGBTQ community.
-For example, The Human Rights Council recently introduced the "All Children – All Families" project, helping those agencies with a commitment to LGBTQ parents stand out in the adoption field.
+For example, The Human Rights Campaign recently introduced the "All Children – All Families" project, helping those agencies with a commitment to LGBTQ parents stand out in the adoption field.

 Be an active participant in your home study